 Each year on the autumn equinox, we come together to celebrate, to feast, and to give thanks to the Goddess for the generous bounties that she has provided us with.
 We call this great harvest celebration Mabon; the halfway point between the peak of the sun at Litha and it’s opposite in December, the night before Yule.
 This is the second time of year that day and night are equal; the first was Ostara.
 Unfortunately, after this day the darkness will overtake the light, and the days will grow shorter.
 Mabon traditionally marks the first day of Autumn and is a cause for great celebration as it is the period when we realize the largest harvests of the year.
 We celebrate because without these harvests, life would be difficult if even possible at all.
-This year we celebrate on September 22nd or 23rd depending where you live.
+This year we celebrate on September 22nd.

 What You’ll Need